Mom furious after school bus drags, runs over Moore County child

 Bruised and bandaged - 12-year-old Zion Baker survived the scary ordeal.
 He has since been released from the hospital, but his mother is furious about the incident.

-"A bus driver is supposed to make sure that her kids are supposed to be safe," Serena Baker said.
-"I don't send my son on a school bus to get hurt," Serena Thomas said.
+"A bus driver is supposed to make sure that her kids are supposed to be safe," Serena Thomas said.
+"I don't send my son on a school bus to get hurt."

 "She pulled away and it drug me, and I fell," Zion said.